- Safety and Health Topics

 - Violence in the Workplace - Preventing It; Managing It.
-Federal Bureau of Investigation (FBI), (2004, March 1).
+Federal Bureau of Investigation (FBI), (March 1, 2004).
 Shares expertise of representatives from law enforcement, private industry, government, law, labor, professional organizations, victim services, the military, academia, mental health as well as the FBI on this important issue.
 This monograph resulted from a June 2002 symposium hosted by the FBI's National Center for the Analysis of Violent Crime entitled "Violence in the Workplace."

 - Violence on the Job.
-National Institute for Occupational Safety and Health (NIOSH) Publication No. 2004-100d, (2004).
-Discusses practical measures for identifying risk factors for violence at work, and taking strategic action to keep employees safe.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2004-100d, (2004).
+Provides streaming video resources that discusses practical measures for identifying risk factors for violence at work, and taking strategic action to keep employees safe.
 Based on extensive NIOSH research, supplemented with information from other authoritative sources.
+Transcript also available.

 - Stress... at Work.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 99-101, (1999).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 99-101, (1999).
 Highlights knowledge about the causes of stress at work and outlines steps that can be taken to prevent job stress.
 Defines job stress as the harmful physical and emotional responses that occur when the requirements of the job do not match the capabilities, resources, or needs of the worker.
 Job stress can lead to poor health and even injury.
 Explores a combination of organizational change and stress management as the most useful approach for preventing stress at work.

 - Preventing Homicide in the Workplace.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 93-109, (1995, May).
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 93-109, (May 1995).
 Reports workplaces with the highest rates of occupational homicide were taxicab establishments, liquor stores, gas stations, detective/protective services, justice/public order establishments (including courts, police protection establishments, legal counsel and prosecution establishments, correctional institutions, and fire protection establishments), grocery stores, jewelry stores, hotels/motels, and eating/drinking places.
 Taxicab establishments had the highest rate of occupational homicide--nearly 40 times the national average and more than three times the rate of liquor stores, which had the next highest rate.

 - Occupational Violence.
-National Institute for Occupational Safety and Health (NIOSH) Workplace Safety and Health Topic.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Workplace Safety and Health Topic.
 Reports that an average of 1.7 million people were victims of violent crime while working or on duty in the United States each year from 1993 through 1999 according to the Bureau of Justice Statistics (BJS).
-Includes NIOSH publications as well as other US government occupational violence links including a psychological first aid manual for mental health providers.
+Includes NIOSH publications as well as other U.S. government occupational violence links including a psychological first aid manual for mental health providers.

 State and Local Guidance